korvahannu/arch-installation-guide/Readme.md

 - Install microchip driver for AMD processors with **pacman -S amd-ucode**
 - Install microchip driver for Intel processors with **pacman -S intel-ucode**
 - Install graphics driver for Intel or AMD GPU with **pacman -S mesa**
-- For NVIDIA drivers check the [Arch Linux Wiki Nvidia](https://wiki.archlinux.org/title/NVIDIA "Arch Wiki for your correct GPU driver")
+- For NVIDIA drivers check the [Arch Wiki for your correct GPU driver](https://wiki.archlinux.org/title/NVIDIA "Arch Wiki for your correct GPU driver")

 ## Chapter 4: Enabling services and installing a desktop environment
 #### 14. Enable important services and set correct timezone